Have you heard about companies that offer product testing and claim that you will be paid for it?

 This link directs you to a totally different website, called “Life Points Panel”.

-Life Point panel is a website claiming that you will test products, provide the manufacturers with your opinions, and be a reward for it.
+Life Point panel is a website claiming that you will test products, provide the manufacturers with your opinions, and be rewarded for it.

 It does not sound too bad, but I don’t see any relations between the Life Points and the American Consumer Panels.